utsav0/daily-dev-tips/src/pages/posts/scss-nesting.md

 }
 ```

-This will then render in the following `CSS`
+This will then render in the following `CSS`.

 ```css
 ul {